What is depression in children?

 - help your child grow up healthy and well.

-Your GP will probably talk with you about a GP Mental Health Treatment Plan for your child.
+Your GP will probably talk with you about a mental health treatment plan for your child.
 Getting a Plan doesn’t always mean your child has a serious problem.
-But if you have a Plan, you can get Medicare rebates for up to 10 sessions with a psychologist.
-You can also get Medicare rebates for visits to a paediatrician or psychiatrist.
+But if you have a plan, you can get Medicare rebates for up to 20 sessions with a mental health professional.

 Managing depression in children: professional support